Euro buoyed by short-covering, Italy bond sale eyed

 SYDNEY The euro clung on to most of its overnight gains early in Asia on Thursday, while commodity currencies like the Australian dollar came under renewed pressure following a negative close on Wall Street.

-The euro last stood at $1.2574 (0.810 pence), having risen as high as $1.2611 on Wednesday as investors trimmed very bearish positions on the single currency.
+The euro last stood at $1.2574, having risen as high as $1.2611 on Wednesday as investors trimmed very bearish positions on the single currency.
 But a three-notch downgrade of Spain's credit ratings by Moody's saw the short-covering come to an abrupt end.

 "This is now the lowest rating among the three main agencies for Spain.
 This may augment the recent stress in the European bond markets today and likely put the Italian bond auctions today under greater scrutiny," analysts at BNP Paribas wrote in a note.